radixdlt/babylon-node/docs/branching-strategy.md

 Once you have read the [contributing guide](../CONTRIBUTING.md), if you want to start development, you will need to know which branches to use.

+We use a variant of `git-flow`, where there are three types of base branches: the `main`, `develop`, and `release/*` branches.

-> [!NOTE]
+> [!IMPORTANT]
-> The currently supported base branches are:
+> The currently supported base branches are as follows:
 > * `develop` - The primary development branch for features and enhancements to be released at the next protocol version.
-> * `release/XXX` = `release/cuttlefish` - The lasest published protocol version.
+> * `release/XXX` = `release/cuttlefish` - The latest published protocol version.
+This is used for hotfixes or low-risk protocol-compatible changes which will be released as an optional node update.
-> * `main` - A pointer to the code in the latest release.
+> * `main` - The public-facing base branch, which represents the docs and code for the latest official release.
 >
-> When clicking merge on a PR to one of these base branches `B`, it is your duty to ensure that a new PR is raised from `B` to all base branches above `B` in the list.
+> This list is ordered by "each branch should contain every change in each branch below it".
+When clicking merge on a PR to one of these base branches `B`, it is your duty to ensure that a new PR is raised to merge `B` into all branches above `B` in the list.

-## Summary of approach

-### The base branches

-We use a variant of `git-flow`, where there are three types of base branches: the `main`, `develop`, and `release/*` branches.

-* The `develop` branch is the primary integration branch, for work targeting the next protocol version.
-* The `release/*` branches are for all named protocol versions.
-Only the latest released `release/XXX` branch is **currently supported**.
-In exceptional scenarios, we may release a hot-fix to the previous release branch.
-* The `main` branch is the public-facing base branch and **represents the last official release**.
-It's also used for docs.

-> [!IMPORTANT]
-> The development/merge process aims to ensure that there is a strict ordering on the supported base branches under the "contains all changes" partial order.
 This ensures that work ends up in the right place, we minimise merge conflicts, and that work doesn't go missing.
->
-> The order (from latest/most downstream to earliest/most upstream) is as follows:
-> * `develop`
-> * The currently supported `release/XXX` branch
-> * `main`
+See the [Development and Merge Process](#developmentmerge-process) section for more information.

-### Development/Merge process
+## Development/Merge process

 When working on changes:
 * You will first need to select the correct base branch to create your feature branch from.
-For some epics, it is acceptable to choose a long running `feature/*` or `epic/*` branch as your base, to break up the work into separate reviews.
+For some epics, it is acceptable to choose a long running `feature/*` or `epic/*` branch as your base, to break up the work into separate reviews, but to merge it atomically once it's been properly tested.
 * Your branch should start `feature/*`, or variants on naming such as `hotfix/*`, `tweak/*`, `docs/*` are permitted.
 The specific name should be prefixed by a JIRA ticket or Github issue reference where appropriate, e.g. `feature/NODE-123-my-feature` for JIRA tickets or `feature/gh-1235-my-feature` for github issues.
 * When you raise a PR, you will need to ensure you select the appropriate base branch before creating the PR. **The default, `main` is typically not correct!**

-> [!IMPORTANT]
->
-> Finally, when a PR is merged, it is **the PR merger's responsibility** to ensure that the _base branch_ that was merged into is then merged into _all downstream base branches_ (ideally one by one, like a waterfall).
->
-> If there is a merge conflict, this should be handled by creating a special `conflict/X-into-Y-DATE` branch (for branches `X`, `Y` and `DATE`) from `X`, and putting in a PR with a merge target of `Y`.
+Finally, when a PR is merged, it is **the PR merger's responsibility** to ensure that the _base branch_ that was merged into is then merged into _all downstream base branches_.
+If there is a merge conflict, this should be handled by creating a special `conflict/X-into-Y-DATE` branch (for branches `X`, `Y` and `DATE`) from `X`, and putting in a PR with a merge target of `Y`.
+If this process is properly followed, such merge conflicts will be rare.
->
-> But if this process is properly followed, such merge conflicts will be rare.

 ## Which base branch should I use for my change?